csvspecs/awesome-csv/README.md

 In practice tab separators are invisible or look like spaces and often you cannot tell if a space is a tab or not.

-Thus, tab work great only and only (like space) if your values do NOT use spaces and you treat a tab like a space.
+Thus, tab works great only and only (like space) if your values do NOT use spaces and you treat a tab like a space.